Logo

 3. “includeAllIntermediates”: All intermediate source terms are retrieved.

-4. "includeAllAxioms": By default, if no annotation URI is assigned, no annotations associated with a specific ontology term will be fetched.
-To include all possible annotations, you can put "includeAllAxioms"on one line, and all the annotations associated with a specific ontology term will be fetched.
+1. "includeAllAnnotationProperties": By default, if no annotation URI is assigned, no annotations associated with a specific ontology term will be fetched.
+To include all possible annotations, you can put "includeAllAnnotationProperties"on one line, and all the annotations associated with a specific ontology term will be fetched.

-We understand that there probably is a need to access OntoFox programmatically without coming to OntoFox web page.
+We understand that there probably is a need to access Ontofox programmatically without coming to Ontofox web page.
 For this purpose, we have generated a new php script: http://ontofox.hegroup.org/service.php.
 For example, a user can use the following command line code to get the result: "curl -s -F file=@/tmp/input.txt -o /tmp/output.owl http://ontofox.hegroup.org/service.php".
 Alternatively, a user can also develop code using Perl, Java or other programming languages.
 In this case, a user will need use "put" to access this page.